yjlintw/dotfiles/README.md

   - We focus on plugins that work better with NeoVim's better features and architecture
 - Couple of new aliases for command line and also git
 - Different file and folder organization and conventions for vim plugins and configurations (all contained to installation folder)
 - Brew packages.
-I have added a `Brewfile` which makes easier to mantain and more flexible for the community to customize (you can point `brew` to different Brewfiles whenever you need; also easier to customize in your own fork)
+I have added a [`Brewfile`](./Brewfile) which makes easier to mantain and more flexible for the community to customize (you can point `brew` to different Brewfiles whenever you need; also easier to customize in your own fork)
 - Docker.
 Means you can test this repo in a Docker container without messing with your host environment until you're sure.
-More on that in the `Docker Support` section below.
+More on that in the [Docker Support](#docker-support) section below.
 - Linux support.
 It's still very far from ideal, but it's my intention to leave the repo working for both MacOS and Linux as well as we can.
 The initial effort is done via the Docker support.
 The community can take it from there and help improve things.
-- Theme and colors.
+- Themes and colors.
 I'm not a fan of Solarized so I removed it and so far I'm enjoying Gruvbox theme (both for Vim and the terminal).
-There are some screenshots in the `Screenshots` section below.
+I have also created my own zsh prompt.
+There are some screenshots in the [Screenshots](#screenshots) section below.

 ## What's included, how to learn, how to customize?